Design and Technology

 We want pupils to develop the confidence to take risks, through drafting design concepts, modelling and testing and to be reflective learners who evaluate their work and the work of others.
 We intend to build an awareness of the impact of design and technology on our lives and encourage pupils to become resourceful, enterprising citizens who will have the skills to contribute to future design advancements in the world around them.

-Our Design and technology scheme of work enables pupils to meet the end of key stage attainment targets in the National curriculum and the EYFS Framework.
+Our Design and technology scheme of work from Kapow enables pupils to meet the end of key stage attainment targets in the National curriculum and the EYFS Framework.

 At Pocklington Church of England VC Infant School, in the Early Years Foundation Stage Design and Technology is taught through the lens of ‘ Expressive Art and Design’.
 The children have regular opportunities to engage with the arts, enabling them to explore and play with a wide range of media and materials.
 Some units will be taught using the Kapow curriculum.